-device that can be turned on and off in less than ten trillionths of a second in order to speed up the flow of signals between them, the risk of overheating is sharply increased.
-IBM's switch is based on a phenomenon first predicted in 1962 by a British scientist named Brian Josephson, who was only 22 at the time.
-While studying superconductivity,\ the Cambridge graduate student determined mathematically that pairs of electrons would "tunnel" through material that is normally an electrical insulator if it is thin enough and sandwiched between two superconductors.
-If the flow of electrons through the insulator were kept below a certain critical value, he found, there would be no difference in voltage from one side of the insulator to the other.
+-more than 100 times faster than the fastest transistor used in computers.
+What is more, IBM's development requires only about one ten-thousandth of the power necessary to run these tran-sistors; it gives off only a tiny fraction of the heat they radiate.
+And it is transistor heat as much as switching time that limits a computer's skills.
+For when transistors are packed closer together in order to speed up the flow of signals between them, the risk of overheating is sharply increased.
+IBM's switch is based on a phenomadi was surprised at such that the second second second second enon first predicted in 1962 by a British scientist named Brian Josephson, who was only 22 at the time.
+While studying superconductivity,\ the Cam-bridge graduate student determined mathematically that pairs of electrons would "tunnel" through material that is normally an electrical insulator if it is thin enough and sand-wiched between two superconductors.
+If the flow of electrons through the insulator were kept below a ccrtain critical value, he found, there would be no difference in voltage from one side of the insulator to the other.
 (At normal temperatures, an electric current never flows unless there is a voltage differential.)
 Josephson also predicted that if an external magnetic field were applied to the junction, a voltage drop would appear.

--more than 100 times faster than the quires only about one ten-thousandth of the power necessary to run these transistors; it gives off only a tiny fraction of the heat they radiate.
-And it is transistor heat as much as switching time that limits a computer's skills.
-For when transistors are packed closer together netometer that can detect fluctuations in a magnetic field only one five-billionth as strong as the earth's.
+Later verified by exper-iment, the so-called Joseph-son effect has been widely used to construct extremely sensitive laboratory measuring devices, including a magnetometer that can detect fluctuations in a magnetic field only one five-bil-lionth as strong as the earth's.
 But IBM scientists found a more practical use.
 They knew that they could produce a voltage drop across a Josephson junction by applying a weak magnetic field; generating that field would require only a fraction of the energy required to switch a transistor.
 Furthermore, the presence or absence of that voltage across a Josephson junction could be used to represent the same "yes" or "no" information conveyed by a transistor.